ssq0-0/Lisk/README.md

 ## Features

 - **Multi-Account Automation**: Concurrently processes multiple blockchain accounts.
 - **DEX Integration**: Handles swaps, liquidity management, and pool interactions.
+Dynamic swap to ETH if you suddenly run out of native coin to pay for gas
-- **Lending Protocols**: Supports borrowing, lending, and collateral management.
+- **Ionic Lending Protocols**: Supports borrowing, lending, and collateral management.
+- **Balance Sheet Verification**.
+The balance check module goes through all tokens in the network and writes all balances to a csv file
+- **WRAP_UNWRAP**.
+The module is required to accumulate the number of transactions due to high gas.
+The cheapest option to get the number of transactions.
 - **Modular Design**: Easily extendable with new modules.
 - **Comprehensive Logging**: Tracks transactions and provides debugging information.
 - **Top Cheker**: Checking accounts in the leaderboard.
 Logging the number of points, place in the table and time of the last update
 - **Task performer**: Marks all available assignments complete, provided they are completed in advance.
 Also - daily task
 - **Version control system**: Automatic checking of the software version relevance and registration of warnings in case of an update, as well as a link to the new release
+- **Debugging erroneous accounts**: If a critical error (no balance on the wallet) occurs during the execution of the programme, this functionality will move the wallet from the general list to a separate file for erroneous wallets, so that you can configure it afterwards and run it without the others.
+- **Statistics**:  Account statistics functionality: general statistics file with successful actions/portal points/rank/last update date

 ---
 ## Installation